mbm6448/CUDA_DTW/README.md

-# Dynamic Time Warping (DTW) Acceleration with CUDA
+# Dynamic Time Warping Acceleration with CUDA

 This repo contains an advanced implementation of the Dynamic Time Warping (DTW) algorithm using CUDA.
 DTW is a similarity measure used to compare two temporal sequences, allowing for temporal shifts and distortions between them.
 Leveraging the parallel processing capabilities of CUDA-enabled GPUs, this implementation provides accelerated computation of the DTW distance between two sequences.